razic/comedian/README.md

 *Note:* Monitoring progress of the Kubernetes deployment, including load-balancer creation, is out of the scope of this tutorial.
-Please refer to the official [Kubernetes] documentation for additional information:
+Please refer to the official [Kubernetes] documentation for additional information.

 ## Design